MATEUSZROGALSKI/terminal-portfolio/docs/ci-cd.md

 2. **Build**:
    - Builds the Docker image to ensure it can be built successfully
+   - Ensures all dependencies (including dev dependencies) are installed for the build
    - Does not push the image to any registry

 This workflow ensures that all code changes meet the project's quality standards and can be built successfully before being merged into the `master` branch.